fernand0/personalAggregator/README.md

+**This branch contains the published version of the website.** For the project's source code and template, please refer to the `master` branch.

+---

 This site is a personal aggregator and it is developped with jekyll-pages.
 It neds:

 * The program generating the posts: [personalAggregator.py](https://github.com/fernand0/scripts/blob/master/personalAggregator.py)